vildekristine99/DAT110-oblig2/README.md

 The basic idea is to use a hash-map mapping from topics (`String`) to a set of users (`String`) for managing which users are subscribed to which topics.
 Similarly, the currently connected clients are stored in a hash-map mapping from a user (`String`) to a `ClientSession`-object representing the connection/session with the client.

+The broker data model is illustrated below

+**TODO Figure **

-You are required to complete the implementation of the following methods in the classes
+You are required to complete the implementation of the following methods in [Storage.java]( https://github.com/selabhvl/dat110-project2-startcode/blob/master/src/no/hvl/dat110/broker/Storage.java)

 - `public void addClientSession(String user, Connection connection)`